-- 1. The New Hampshire Department of Environmental Services (DES) developed an assessment methodology for determining compliance with water quality standards for biological integrity (Env-Wq 1703.19) using eelgrass (Zostera marina) cover in the Great Bay Estuary as an indicator.
-DES reviewed eelgrass cover data from 1948 to present. - 2.
+- 1. NHDES developed an assessment methodology for determining compliance with water quality standards for biological integrity (Env-Wq 1703.19) using eelgrass (Zostera marina) cover in the Great Bay Estuary as an indicator.
+NHDES reviewed eelgrass cover data from 1948 to present. - 2.
 Two methods for assessing eelgrass cover data are evaluated, - a.
-If there are reliable historic and current maps of eelgrass cover for an area, DES will use the percent decline from the historic level to determine impairments.
+If there are reliable historic and current maps of eelgrass cover for an area, NHDES will use the percent decline from the historic level to determine impairments.
+If eelgrass was only seen in the 1948 mapping and not since that time, a suitability evaluation (such as (Short, Davis, Kopp, Short, & Burdick, 2002)) should occur before that data is used in the assessments.
 A region will be considered to have significant eelgrass loss if the change from historic levels is >20%.
-This threshold value was determined from natural variability observed in recent eelgrass cover in Great Bay.
-To avoid spurious impairments from one year of data, the median eelgrass cover from the last three years of data will be compared to the historic eelgrass cover. - b.
-If sufficient data from annual surveys are available, DES will evaluate recent trends in the eelgrass cover indicator.
+This threshold value was determined from natural variability observed in recent eelgrass cover in the Great Bay Estuary.
+To avoid spurious impairments from one year of data, the median eelgrass cover from the last three years of data will be compared to the historic eelgrass cover.

+- b.
+If sufficient data from annual surveys are available, NHDES will evaluate recent trends in the eelgrass cover indicator.
 Trends will be evaluated using linear regression of eelgrass cover in a zone versus year.
 The assessment zone will be considered to have significant eelgrass loss if there is a statistically significant (p<0.05), decreasing trend that shows a loss of 20% of the resource with 95% confidence (i.e., the 95th percentile upper confidence limit of the regression for the most recent date is less than 20% of the maximum value of the cover over the time series). - 3.
-DES will consider a zone to be impaired if either of the two methods indicates significant eelgrass loss.
-In the EPA Assessment Database, impairments due to significant eelgrass loss will be coded as "Estuarine Bioassessments".
-For assessment zones with significant eelgrass loss, DES will review available records for dredging, mooring fields, and other activities to identify potential impacts to eelgrass from these activities. - 4.
-DES may also consider trends in eelgrass biomass as supplemental information when making some assessments.
+NHDES will consider a zone to be impaired if either of the two methods indicates significant eelgrass loss.
+In the USEPA Assessment Database, impairments due to significant eelgrass loss will be coded as "Estuarine Bioassessments."
+For assessment zones with significant eelgrass loss, NHDES will review available records for dredging, mooring fields, and other activities to identify potential impacts to eelgrass from these activities. - 4.
+NHDES may also consider trends in eelgrass biomass as supplemental information when making some assessments.
 Eelgrass cover does not account for thinning of beds, which is also a loss of habitat and ecosystem services.
-Biomass is calculated by multiplying the eelgrass area by the eelgrass density (PREP, 2008).
-In addition, DES may consider published reports about eelgrass impacts due to the proliferation of macroalgae as supplemental information for eelgrass assessments.
+Biomass is calculated by multiplying the eelgrass area by the eelgrass density (PREP, 2012).
+In addition, NHDES may consider published reports about eelgrass impacts due to the proliferation of macroalgae as supplemental information for eelgrass assessments.

-Indicator 9: Total Nitrogen Concentrations (TN) and Associated Eutrophication Impacts on Dissolved Oxygen in the Great Bay Estuary
+Indicator 9:Total Nitrogen Concentrations (TN) and Associated Eutrophication Impacts in the Great Bay Estuary

 The acceptable levels of nutrients in surface waters are governed by Administrative Rule Env-Wq 1703.14 which requires that there be a natural level of nutrients in Class A waters and no nutrients in such quantities as to impair any designated uses in Class B waters.
 Therefore, assessments to determine compliance with Env-Wq 1703.14 consider both indicators of nutrients and nutrient-related impairments.
-In the Great Bay Estuary, the indicator for nutrient levels is Total Nitrogen concentrations because nitrogen is the limiting nutrient in estuaries.
+In the Great Bay Estuary, the measure for nutrient levels is Total Nitrogen concentrations because nitrogen is the limiting nutrient in estuaries.